Business Rate Relief and Reductions

 Other types of relief

 You will need to inform the authority, on a self-assessment basis, if you are in breach of the cash caps.
-If you have exceeded the cash cap on other properties and wish to refuse to receive the Expanded Retail Discount or the Nursery Discount granted in relation to the premises to which this bill and letter relates, please notify us in writing at email@example.com
+If you have exceeded the cash cap on other properties and wish to refuse to receive the expanded retail discount granted in relation to the premises to which this bill and letter relates, please contact us by email.

-You do have the option this year to refuse the expanded retail discount or nursery discount.
-If you wish to opt-out of the support please contact the business rates team on receipt of this letter.
+You do have the option this year to refuse the expanded retail discount.
+If you wish to opt-out of the support, please email us.

 You may be eligible for relief if your property is empty and unfurnished.
 You can receive 100% relief for the first three months the property is empty and unfurnished.
 If the property is industrial, for example a warehouse, you will receive the relief for six months.
 When the 100% relief period has ended you will need to pay the full amount.